 All of this would have been quickly forgotten and never would have made it into my blog if it wasn’t for the rather cold, unsympathetic reply I got from a Marks & Spencer service rep, in response to a complaint email I sent the next day.

 I made a resolution this year that I’m going to give feedback regularly when I feel something isn’t right.
 I’ll never write a nasty or angry letter, but simply state the facts as I see them and suggest ways I think a situation could have been better handled.
-How can anyone expect anything to improve if they don’t bother to point out the shortcomings, right?

 In my complaint, I pointed out I understood the need for security and the guards were professional and polite.
 I also pointed out, though, that I was a regular customer and had purchased over 2,500 crowns ($120 worth) of groceries on that particular trip.
 I wasn’t going to steal a piece of steak or a chicken breast.

 I could have also added “BTW, I’m your greatest fan ever in Prague!” but I figured they’d find that out once they looked at my customer-loyalty card and saw the pathetically long string of purchases I'd made the past year.
 Well, anyway, I was disappointed by the response, part of which I include here:

 “It's a shame the till didn't deactivate the security tag on your steak and I'm pleased to hear the staff in store were able to identify which item it was and remove the tag.
 I've spoken with the management team in store so they can look into the matter further and I'd like to assure you, they'll take appropriate action if they feel the highest level of service isn't being provided.”